nobodywasishere/vhdlref/_refs/compinst.md

 description: "Template Page."
 chart-left: "Concurrent Statement" # for the left side of the chart
 chart-right: [Architecture] # for the right side of the chart
-tags: [list, positional, named, association, open, generic map]
+tags: [list, positional, named, association, open, map - generic]
 ---